 When sampling, with the option

--sample_tgt_vocab it is also possible to restrict the target vocabulary to the current sample which gives an approximate of the full generator as defined here Jean et al, 2015 through a so-called "Importance Sampling" approach.
+-sample_vocab it is also possible to restrict the generated vocabulary to the current sample which gives an approximate of the full softmax as defined here Jean et al, 2015 via an "importance sampling" approach.

-Importance Sampling is particularly useful when training systems with very large target vocabulary
+Importance sampling is particularly useful when training systems with very large output vocabulary for faster computation.

 The simplest data sampling is to uniformly select a subset of the training data.
 Using the